abrookins/andrewbrookins.com/_posts/2019-02-03-starting-a-publishing-company-month-1.md

 - Every chapter will include **a quiz** in the text

 The example application featured in both Django books I'm writing this year is a learning web app called Spellbook Quest that I plan to tie into the books.
-So, in the future, you could use Quest to keep track of your learning goals, add non-Spellbook content to a goal like "Learn Django Models," and complete quizzes from your Spellbook Django books interactively.
+So, in the future, you could use Quest to keep track of your learning goals, add non-Spellbook content to a goal like "Learn Django Models," and complete quizzes from your Django Spellbooks interactively.

 ## Press Ethics